 - 2014: Covered the emerging scandal surrounding the late Swami Satyananda and several of his senior students, accused by multiple sources and survivors of sexually violating children and women in ashrams in Australia and India.
 My post called for a global boycott of Bihar School of Yoga materials until full disclosure is made, and reparations are paid to the victims.

 - 2014 – present: Embarked on “What Are We Actually Doing in Asana?”, a research project into the psychosocial contexts for injury and harm in yoga practice.
 I published a working thesis in the fall of that year.
 Recently, however, my research has narrowed to focus on what I believe is at the root of the many shadows cast by the global yoga movement: the fruitful but vexing tension between therapeutic and transcendent ideals.
-I hope to publish the book (perhaps the first of several volumes) in 2017.
-I’ve been invited to present from this research internationally.
+I hope to publish the book (perhaps the first of several volumes) in 2018.
+I’ve been invited to present from this material internationally.